themorlan/openREM/docs/import-from-file.rst

     openrem_nm.py filename.dcm

 Note that more complete information can be loaded from the RRDSRs if available.
+For PET images the PET series part is imported partially.

 For CT dose summary files from Philips CT scanners
 --------------------------------------------------